 These days, executives are least worried about how many competitors they will have to face, but by what these competitors could be doing twenty-four hours a day to get a lead in the metaphorical race.
-Interestingly, the same patent data – used to generate landscape reports – can be used to identify these unusual concentrations on which your key competitors or emerging players could be relying to build their future.
+Interestingly, the same patent data – which is used to generate landscape reports – can be used to identify these unusual concentrations, on which your key competitors or emerging players could be relying to build their future.

 Prevalent Patent Landscapes lack Critical details

-Most patent analysts stress the conventional way of finding these concentrations by sharing a layout.
+The majority of patent analysts stress the conventional way of finding these concentrations by sharing a layout.
 The layout depicts the technological development comprising components and the recent technologies developed in that area.

 The majority of us would agree that prevalent patent landscapes are unable to give the right answers in the first place, maybe not even during the second time.
 Multiple dissections of data may give you a few hints which can help you take your business forward.